Read this list to learn French accent names, punctuation marks and French special characters.

 French accent names

-It’s a good idea to learn the name of French accent names for situations where you need to spell out an address or any French word.
+It’s a good idea to learn the French accent names for situations where you need to spell out an address or any French word.
 The only letters that can have an accent mark in French are: a, e, i, o and u.

 Accent aigu (acute accent) is used exclusively on letter e.
 You’ll never find an acute accent on the letter i in French like you would in Spanish.